 of study include quantum mechanics: history, Bohr atom, Schrodinger Equation, particle

 in a box, rigid rotor, simple harmonic Oscillator, hydrogen atom, MO theory; classical

-This is the laboratory course which complements the offering in physical chemistry.
+processes.
+This is the second semester of the introductory course in physical

 This is a first course in analytical chemistry emphasizing the basic concepts and

 laboratory techniques underlying quantitative analysis including analysis of quantitative